Search the Health Library

 The International Sexually Transmitted Diseases (STD), Respiratory, and Biothreat and Emerging Diseases Research Laboratory

 The International Sexually Transmitted Diseases (STD), Respiratory, and Biothreat and Emerging Diseases Research Laboratory conducts research, but is also a clinical and diagnostic laboratory.
 Our laboratory is recognized internationally for expertise as a reference laboratory for STDs, especially Chlamydia trachomatis, Neisseria gonorrhoeae, Trichomonas vaginalis, Mycoplasma genitalium, HSV, HPV, and syphilis, as well as for respiratory diseases including Streptococcus pneumoniae, Chlamydia pneumoniae, Mycoplasma pneumoniae, and viral respiratory infections.
 The laboratory has served as the Core Diagnostic Laboratory and as the Reference Laboratory for many national and international grants for collaborative studies of STDs.
 In collaboration with the University of Maryland and the Emergency Department of Johns Hopkins University, the laboratory has been performing and analyzing diagnostic PCRs of CSF, blood, joint, and peritioneal fluids for biothreat agents as well as for more common agents of bacteremia, meningitis, and infections of sterile body fluids.
-The laboratory is licensed by the State of Maryland and is CLIA approved.
+The laboratory is licensed by the State of Maryland, CAP accredited, and CLIA approved.

-The International Laboratory is the home of the Johns Hopkins Center for Point-of-Care Tests for Sexually Transmitted Diseases whose mission is to conduct in-house clinical testing of point-of-care (POC) devices, collaborate with scientists and engineers on exploratory technology development projects, complete clinical needs assessments of STD public health care professionals, and provide training to technology developers on clinical issues related to the development of POC devices for STDs.
+The International STD Laboratory is the home of the Johns Hopkins Center for Point-of-Care Tests for Sexually Transmitted Diseases whose mission is to conduct in-house clinical testing of point-of-care (POC) devices, collaborate with scientists and engineers on exploratory technology development projects, complete clinical needs assessments of STD public health care professionals, and provide training to technology developers on clinical issues related to the development of POC devices for STDs.
 We also create and test unique methods for the diagnosis of sexually transmitted diseases, including Internet recruitment for home collection of urogenital samples sent by mail for testing by the laboratory, including eventual delivery of over-the-counter (OTC) POC tests for STDs to end users via the Internet.
 We are developing novel approaches for measuring acceptability and accuracy of available POC-type assays, such as for HIV and trichomonas, in primary care settings with comparisons between trained and untrained users.